nandorholozsnyak/Beershop/README.md

 ### Web/Presentation layer:
 1. JSF
 2. Spring Security - for credentials

+## Install
+You need Java 1.8 at least and Maven 3.x+.

+A Glassfish with configured connection pool and data sources is needed, use the beerShopCon as the datasource name (if you use MySQL), othwerwise follow the instructions to use it with embedded-glassfish.

+1. `mvn clean install`  in the main directory called beershop
+2. `cd beershop-ear` then `mvn -P glassfish embedded-glassfish:run` - it start a local embedded glassfish on your computer and the webapp can be accessed on http://127.0.0.1/beershop (default is uses an embedded H2 in memory DB)
+3. Default username/password is admin.

 ## What is it about?
 The beershop is a shop where people can register & login and buy some nice beer.